Diarrhoea in dogs and cats

 If the diarrhoea continues for a number of weeks, underlying causes could include a number of serious conditions.
 Inflammatory bowel disease, cancer, kidney or liver disease and bacterial or viral infections can all cause bouts of diarrhoea.

-Diarrhoea, just like in humans, isn’t a serious health condition.
-If the symptoms persist for a week or more, it’s best to visit your vet for a check-up.
+Diarrhoea, just like in humans, isn’t usually a serious health condition.
+However, if the loose stools persist for a week or more in adult dogs or a couple of days in puppies, it’s best to visit your vet for a check-up.

 The obvious symptoms of diarrhoea are loose or liquid bowel movements.
 Other signs of the condition include bad-smelling flatulence, changes in the volume of the stool, even changes to the animal’s appetite and water intake.

 Your pet will usually drink a lot more water due to increased bowel movements.
 You may find mucus or signs of blood in the stool.
 The effects of ongoing diarrhoea may include: lethargy and an intolerance to exercise, dehydration, reduced appetite, fever, weight loss and vomiting.
 If your pet is showing a hurried urge to go to the release its bowels, this is also a sign of diarrhoea.

 Remember, the stool doesn’t necessarily need to be liquid to be classed as diarrhoea; often the stool will be loose or soft.
 If your pet is passing black-coloured waste, there could be internal bleeding in the stomach or intestines.
 In this case, or in the case of fever or excessive vomiting, veterinarian assistance is necessary.

 Causes of diarrhoea in dogs and cats

 Diarrrhoea may be a sign of a variety of health conditions including viruses, bacteria, gastrointestinal disorders, or it may reflect dietary intolerances, or it may be secondary to diseases like pancreatitis, liver disease or diabetes.